-Outline of the subscription rights to shares, etc. Number of persons who hold subscription rights to shares, etc. Directors (Excluding outside company officers) Name Seven Bank, Ltd., Eighth Round-(1) Subscription rights to shares Issuance decided Number of subscription rights to shares Number and type of shares to be acquired for subscription rights to shares Amount to be paid for exercising a subscription rights to share Exercise period for subscription rights to shares From August 11, 2015, to August 10, 2045 shares 5 Outside Directors Audit & Supervisory Board Members
+Outline of the subscription rights to shares, etc. Number of persons who hold subscription rights to shares, etc. Directors (Excluding outside company officers) Name Seven Bank, Ltd., Eighth Round-(1) Subscription rights to shares Issuance decided 4 Outside Directors Audit & Supervisory Board Members

-Outline of the subscription rights to shares, etc. Number of persons who hold subscription rights to shares, etc. Directors (Excluding outside company officers) Name Seven Bank, Ltd., Eighth Round-(2) Subscription rights to shares Issuance decided Number of subscription rights to shares Number and type of shares to be acquired for subscription rights to shares Amount to be paid for exercising a subscription rights to share Exercise period for subscription rights to shares From August 11, 2015, to August 10, 2045 shares 1 Outside Directors Audit & Supervisory Board Members
+Outline of the subscription rights to shares, etc. Number of persons who hold subscription rights to shares, etc. Directors (Excluding outside company officers) Name Seven Bank, Ltd., Eighth Round-(2) Subscription rights to shares Issuance decided Number of Subscription rights to shares Number and type of Shares to be acquired for Subscription rights to shares Amount to be paid for exercising a Subscription rights to share Exercise period for Subscription rights to Shares From August 11, 2015, to August 10, 2045 Shares 1 Outside Directors Audit & Supervisory Board Members

-Outline of the subscription rights to shares, etc. Number of persons who hold subscription rights to shares, etc. Directors (Excluding outside company officers) Name Seven Bank, Ltd., Ninth Round-(1) Subscription rights to shares Issuance decided Number of subscription rights to shares Number and type of shares to be acquired for subscription rights to shares Amount to be paid for exercising a subscription rights to share Exercise period for subscription rights to share Exercise period for subscription rights to shares From August 9, 2016, to August 8, 2046 shares 6 Outside Directors Audit & Supervisory Board Members
+Outline of the subscription rights to shares, etc. Number of persons who hold subscription rights to shares, etc. Directors (Excluding outside company officers) Name Seven Bank, Ltd., Ninth Round-(1) Subscription rights to shares Issuance decided Number of subscription rights to shares Number and type of shares to be acquired for subscription rights to shares Amount to be paid for exercising a subscription rights to share Exercise period for subscription rights to share Exercise period for subscription rights to shares From August 9, 2016, to August 8, 2046 shares 5 Outside Directors Audit & Supervisory Board Members

 Notes: 1.
-The details of Seven Bank, Ltd. First Round - (1) Subscription rights to shares were partially amended by the resolution adopted by the Board of Directors' meeting held on July 18, 2008, and the table above shows the revised version
+The details of Seven Bank, Ltd. First Round - (1) Subscription rights to shares were partially amended by the resolution adopted by the Board of Directors' meeting held on July 18, 2008, and the table above shows the revised version.